Private equity honcho Marc Rowan has sold his Southampton mansion for $28.5 million -- the biggest Hamptons sale of the year so far.

 Inside are such appointments as floating staircases and limestone floors.
 The master suite includes an oceanfront balcony, fireplace and dressing room.
 Additional bedrooms feature baths that include three types of imported marble.
 The downstairs has a large living room, intimate library, formal dining room and elaborate kitchen.

-Head over to Curbed to see more photos of the home
+Head over to Curbed to see more photos of the home, inside and out.

 House of the Day: Spacious but Cozy in Hamptons Bay